 You should aerate a lawn when soils are moist.
 Spring is a great time to aerate a lawn made of warm season grass.
 This is when the grass is actively growing and it will recover quickly from the process.
 The cooler season lawn is better aerated in fall.

-If you are not sure if you need to aerate, simply dig a section of turf out that is at least 1-inch square.
-If the brownish layer under the green, growing grass is an inch or more, thenit is time to aerate.
+If you are not sure if you need to aerate, simply dig a section of turf out that is at least 1 inch (2.5 cm.) square.
+If the brownish layer under the green, growing grass is an inch (2.5 cm.) or more, then it is time to aerate.
 You can also just stab a screwdriver into the sod.
 If it is difficult to bury the tool to the hilt, it is time to aerate.

 Aerating Lawn Tools